pantheon-systems/documentation/source/_docs/terminus.md

 permalink: docs/:basename/
 ---

-Terminus is Pantheon's command line interface.
-It allows you to do everything in a terminal that you can do in the Dashboard.
-It’s useful for scripting, automation, and integration with other services and tools.
+Our command line interface, Terminus, provides advanced interaction with Pantheon.
+Terminus enables you to do everything in a terminal that you can do in the Dashboard, and more.
+Use it to script recurring tasks, bulk operations on sites, and integrate with other services.

-Terminus is open source!
-View the project on [GitHub](https://github.com/pantheon-systems/terminus) to contribute, file issues, and submit feature requests.
+Terminus is available for <a href="/docs/terminus/install">MacOS/Linux</a> or <a href="/docs/terminus/install#win">Windows</a>.

 ## Using Terminus

-You can use Terminus to perform most of the operations you do on the Dashboard, including:
+You can use Terminus to perform all of the operations you do on the Dashboard, including:

 - Creating a new site
 - Creating and deleting Multidev environments
 - Cloning one environment to another
 - Checking for upstream updates
 - Pushing code

+## Contribute
+Terminus is open source!
+View the project on [GitHub](https://github.com/pantheon-systems/terminus) to contribute, file issues, and submit feature requests.

 ## Support
 Need help with Terminus?
 Open a support ticket from your Site Dashboard.